 - a.
-The institute hosts its digital course, encrypted with a key in the form of $[c, K_I]$ along with all of its details, like, fees, terms and conditions, detailed structure of the course etc. in its own website so that the students can download it. - b.
+The institute hosts its digital examination kit, encrypted with a key in the form of $[c, K_I]$ along with all of its details, like, fees, terms and conditions, detailed structure of the examination etc. in its own website so that the students can download it. - b.
 It is assumed that the student has an account with the student's bank and the institute has an account with the institute's bank.
 It is also assumed that the corresponding banks behave rationally by maintaining all type of confidentiality of their account holders for the business.
 Here the Banks are being used for financial transactions only. - c.
 It is assumed that the key distribution scheme for the proposed protocol is secure and identity of any party can not be revealed only by the IP address.
-It is also assumed that, the scheme of encryptions is strong enough to provide the integrity of messages and signatures and it is same for all transacting parties. - d.
-It is assumed that each party keeps a copy of each message, s/he is sending and the technical infrastructure is strong enough to handle the communication requirements for the message exchanges in the protocol and is fail-safe to handle the log records corruption in any site. - e.
-The fixed period for time-out is known to all concern parties.
+It is also assumed that, the scheme of encryptions is strong enough to provide the integrity of messages and signatures and it is same for all transacting parties.